Miniature Landscapes

 Sedum dasyphyllum – tiny blue bead-like leaves which will root to form a very low growing mat and white flowers in summer which can be removed if they detract from the scale of the scene.

 Sedum reflexum ‘Blue Spruce’ – larger than the above two types, but looks so much like its name it resembles a tiny forest.
-Also look at the varieties on the Sedum for containers page for more choices.
+See five favorite Stonecrop for miniature gardens for more.

 Small Thyme selections to look for: